spencer-tassone/RiverineHeatwaves/README.md

 # Riverine Heatwaves

 Increasing heatwave frequency in streams and rivers of the United States.
-This work will be submitted for publication to Limnology & Oceanorgraphy Letters in April 2022.
+This work was submitted for publication to Limnology & Oceanorgraphy Letters in April 2022.

 Authors: Spencer J. Tassone*, Alice F. Besterman, Cal D. Buelo, Dat T. Ha, Jonathan A. Walter, Michael L. Pace